 - How to get a discount: If you want to keep the credit monitoring service, call the cancellation number above and ask for a discount.
 While the published cost is $14.95 a month, freecreditreport.com has been willing in the past to lower this to about $9 or $10 to keep consumers signed up.

-Finally, if you really want your free credit score, your best bet is Credit Sesame, which gives you your credit score without requiring a free trial or your credit card number.
+Finally, if you really want your free credit score check out our article on How to Instantly Get Your Free Credit Score Online, which gives you some resources to get your credit score without requiring a free trial or your credit card number.

 And finally, I’ll leave you with a collection of Free Credit Reports’ entertaining commercials: